jdoleary/Spellmasons/docs/TasksCurrent.md

     - weird liquid : 0.5211362200270263
 - chain through pickups?
 ## Tasks
-- use card background for upgrades with different colors depending on rarity
-- rework expand, it's predictions are often way off.
-Maybe it would do better to just increase the radius of all spells?
 - art: Spell Modifier effects visual representation to stay on units
     - debilitate
     - blood curse
 - If player joins mid enemy movement it will force reset them
+    - this is still an issue: as of 2022-09-16
 - Ensure hurt is presented in first spell picks
 - game slows down when there's a lot of blood on the screen and it's painint more
 - How does endgame scale now that strength doesn't depend on the levelIndex?
 - bug: Aoe + many hurt: the hurt sound effect only plays once, it's as if the many damage sound effects from the many targets clears it or something

 ## Stretch Content
+- use card background for upgrades with different colors depending on rarity
 - Feature: perks
 - Feature: "Soul bind" - bound units share applied effects
 - Ghost archers: Arrow only hits target, no piercing